jochickadee/phase-0/week-4/nums-letters.md

 A local variable is a place where you can store data and refer to it later in your code.

 * How was this challenge?
 Did you get a good review of some of the basics?
+Yes, and this challenege showed me I need to hit the books a lot harder.